SaumyaSaxena/SaumyaSaxena.github.io/index.md

 ---
 Hello!
 I am a third year Ph.D. student at the Robotics Institute at Carnegie Mellon University and am advised by [Prof. Oliver Kroemer](https://www.ri.cmu.edu/ri-faculty/oliver-kroemer/).

-My reserch interests lie in exploring differentiable control algorithms for learning robot control in sensory-deprived environments for achieving dynamic and contact-rich tasks.
+My reserch interests lie in using differentiable control algorithms for learning robot control in sensory-deprived environments for achieving dynamic and contact-rich tasks.

+Prior to joining the Ph.D. program, I worked under the supervision of [Prof. Howie Choset](https://www.ri.cmu.edu/ri-faculty/oliver-kroemer/)
 <!-- Text can be **bold**, _italic_, or ~~strikethrough~~. -->

 <!-- [Link to another page](./another-page.html).